json-schema-org/referencing/draft-handrews-jri.md

 ## Fragments and secondary resources

-Context specifications that do not define media types, or that define media types without a defined fragment syntax, SHOULD NOT incorporate `$anchor` into the specification.
+Context specifications that do not define media types, or that define media types without a defined fragment syntax, SHOULD NOT incorporate `"$anchor"` into the specification.

-Context media types that define a fragment syntax SHOULD further constrain the syntax of `$anchor` to the set of fragments valid for that media type.
+Context media types that define a fragment syntax SHOULD further constrain the syntax of `"$anchor"` to the set of fragments valid for that media type.
 Any fragment syntax that correlates with the inherent structure of the document SHOULD be forbidden to avoid defining a fragment that conflicts with the document structure.

 ## Locations {#context-loc}